-under the HTA licence.
-This was first site visit inspection of the centre since it was issued an HTA licence as a satellite of NHSBT Liverpool in March 2008.
-It was a routine site visit inspection to assess whether the establishment is meeting the HTA's standards.
+This was the fifth HTA site visit inspection of the establishment since it was issued an HTA licence in November 2006 (the last inspection was in April 2014).
+It was a routine inspection to assess whether the establishment is continuing to meet the HTA's standards.